facebookresearch/hydra/website/docs/configure_hydra/job.md

 The job name is used by different things in Hydra, such as the log file name (`${hydra.job.name}.log`).
 It is normally derived from the Python file name (The job name of the file `train.py` is `train`).
 You can override it via the command line, or your config file.

+### hydra.job.chdir

+Decides whether Hydra changes the current working directory to the output directory for each job.
+Learn more at the [Output/Working directory](/tutorials/basic/running_your_app/3_working_directory.md) page.

 ### hydra.job.override_dirname
 Enables the creation of an output directory which is based on command line overrides.